 Psychotherapists often describe sexual promiscuity as an attempt to call attention to what happened, although given what is known about introjection as well as structural dissociation, it seems more likely a part of the personality identified with the perpetrator becomes dominant in relation to other parts of the self.
 The introjected aspects of the abuser become a split-off part of the personality associated with intense emotions, if not overwhelming sexual energy, which other aspects of the self are unable to contain and may also fear and reject.
 What appears as a repetition compulsion or sexual addiction may actually be the result of being overwhelmed by a dissociated part of the self identified with the abuser.

 Sexual promiscuity may also be an effort to discover who one is, or who one can become.
 Efforts at identity construction as always framed as relational events, even when they occur in our imaginal reveries.
-Psychologist Jerome Bruner noted, “Our self-directed self-making narratives early come to express what we think others expect us to be like.”11 Our identities are also constructed in Winnicott’s transitional spaces, where we risk bringing inner experiences to the outer world to engage in symbolic play and co-construction of reality and ourselves.
+Psychologist Jerome Bruner noted, “Our self-directed self-making narratives early come to express what we think others expect us to be like.”11 Our identities are also constructed in Winnicott’s so-called transitional spaces, where we risk bringing inner experiences to the outer world as we engage in symbolic play and co-construction of reality and ourselves.

 One of the tasks of recovery (and individuation) is recognizing when we have absorbed unconscious aspects of others and then distinguishing their emotions, beliefs, and fantasies from our own.
-Knox wrote, “The individuation process needs us to recognize that we all internalize the unconscious of others, which can be experienced as an alien, but at the same time an internal psyche.”12 Following sexual abuse, we need transitional spaces where a new self can be imagined, one that is capable of containing the experience of sexual abuse without being overwhelmed by it.
-More often, however, the shared space of the imaginal can feel foreclosed after sexual abuse, in part because of the social discomfort, if not taboo, that often surrounds talking honestly about the effects of sexual abuse.
+Knox wrote, “The individuation process needs us to recognize that we all internalize the unconscious of others, which can be experienced as an alien, but at the same time an internal psyche.”12 Following sexual trauma, we need transitional spaces where a new self can be imagined, one that is capable of containing the experience of sexual trauma without being overwhelmed by it.
+More often, however, the shared space of the imaginal can feel foreclosed after sexual trauma, in part because of the social discomfort, if not taboo, that often surrounds talking honestly about the effects of sexual abuse.

-There has been a failure of the collective imaginary to witness the real lives and imaginations of sexual abuse survivors.
+There has been a failure of the collective imaginary to witness the real lives and imaginations of sexual trauma survivors.
 As a result, survivors typically lack transitional spaces where they can safely ‘play’ with a version of themselves that authentically makes meaning of their inner experience of having been abused, while also reconnecting with their communities and cultures.
 Most communities are not particularly empathic of survivors who engage in sexual promiscuity, let alone want to discuss their abuse-related fantasies.
 Throughout human history, so much damage has been done through the cultural imaginary that divides women into the pure and the defiled.
 No doubt such attitudes are a failure of the imagination.
 Julia’s boredom with ‘normal’ life ought to be expected, along with compulsive sexual fantasies of the abuse, when there aren’t opportunities to co-create transitional spaces that can support symbolically transcending the overwhelm of the imaginal caused by introjection of parts of an abuser.

 The process of dealing with the split-off part of the self associated with the abuser may differ from dealing with other dissociated parts of the self.
 Perhaps more than other split-off parts of the personality, introjected aspects of the abuser seem tied to fantasy.
 According to Jungian analyst Donald Kalsched, trauma can lead to a type of fantasizing that precludes authentic creative imagining in the transitional space between inner and outer reality.
 He described fantasizing as “a dissociated state, which is neither imagination nor living in external reality, but a kind of melancholic self-soothing compromise which goes on forever — a defensive use of the imagination in the service of anxiety and avoidance.”13 As long as fantasies and emotions of the introjected abuser dominate, more painful and frightening feelings, along with the necessity of grieving, are typically avoided.

-Sexual abuse can cause people to feel as if they somehow lost themselves.
+Sexual trauma can cause people to feel as if they somehow lost themselves.
 Like Julia, rather than addressing introjected fantasies and states of mind symbolically, they dangerously treat them as literal representations of the self.
 Others may not act on abuse-related fantasies.
 Nevertheless, their inner world of fantasies can interfere with genuine intimacy and drain energy from truly creative and transformative experiences.
 Whether acting out fantasies or defensively using the imaginal to avoid the risk of further hurt, recovery requires dropping back into reality by living from the body and regaining the capacity for symbolic play.

 The usefulness of the Window of Tolerance Guide (and the exercises provided) is its straightforward way of engaging with the body.
 However, working with states of arousal is only one way to relate to the body.
 Dance, yoga, and creative movement such as Marion Woodman’s BodySoul method are other popular approaches to body work.
 I promote working with the window of tolerance because it is designed to deal with states of activation that can be retraumatizing and overwhelming.
 Most important is finding a way to relate to the body, listen to its wisdom, and experience embodiment on your own terms.